 How to Transfer Google Photos to iCloud?

-Did you recently make a switch from Android to iPhone?
-So, now you'll be wondering how to transfer Google Photos to iCloud.
-The answer is, there isn't rocket science, but the process can be time-consuming.
-In this article, we discuss how to transfer photos from Google Photos to iCloud.
+You may want to transfer your photos from Google Photos to iCloud since you wanna change your phone from Android to iPhone.
+While how to do that?
+In this article, we will tell you how to transfer photos from Google Photos to iCloud.
 In addition, we talk, why you want to migrate the photos on your Google Photos onto the iCloud, and finally tips & tricks of using the iCloud.
 So, without wasting any time, let's get on with it:

 Can you Transfer Google Photos to iCloud?